IreneTerrone/SIR/ReadME.md

 There are other feature to define the rate of a transition, apart of the Mass Action.

 It is possible to write direclty in the GUI simple expression so that the rate of the exponential distribution will be defined by the general function.
+These will be general transitions (Pernice et al. 2019).
 The functionalities allow to read a constant from a file where the numbers are written in list or matrix form and to directly use the marking of the places.
 Specifically, the avaialable features are: